 Major wall repairs or refurbishment

-When the walls have significant damage, such as large sections of plaster delaminating or worn-out panels, it is time for professional refurbishment.
-Plastering a squash court wall is a skilled job that uses a specialist high-density plaster, which must be applied and cured correctly to withstand the impacts.
-Many clubs schedule re-plastering by certified installers every few years when needed.
+Large sections of delaminating plaster or worn-out panels need professional refurbishment.
+Plastering a squash wall uses a specialist high-density plaster that must be applied and cured correctly to withstand impacts; many clubs re-plaster every few years as needed.
+Professionals can also retrofit panel systems and accurately re-mark the wall lines.

 Glass walls and doors

 Do not take risks with glass.
-If your glass back wall or door shows cracks, or the fittings are damaged or loose beyond a simple tightening, call a squash court specialist or the manufacturer's service team.
-They can safely replace panels and have the right materials, such as the correct grade of toughened glass, and the alignment tools for installation.
+If a glass wall or door cracks, or the fittings are damaged or loose beyond a simple tightening, call a specialist or the manufacturer's service team for safe replacement with the correct grade of toughened glass and proper alignment tools.
+Glass systems are engineered for safety, so non-experts should not attempt major fixes.

 Compliance and performance checks

-If you plan to host official tournaments, or just want peace of mind, consider a periodic professional court inspection.
-Specialists accredited by bodies such as the World Squash Federation can check that your court meets the specifications for dimensions, line markings, tin height, and lighting, and that the performance characteristics, such as ball bounce and surface friction, are up to standard.
+To host official tournaments, consider a periodic professional inspection.
+Specialists accredited by bodies such as the World Squash Federation check dimensions, line markings, tin height, and lighting, and performance such as ball bounce and surface friction, and can run rebound and friction tests.
+Clubs preparing for sanctioned events run by the PSA Squash Tour often arrange this in advance.

 Persistent or complex problems

-Know your limits.
-Club staff can handle cleaning and minor upkeep, but resurfacing, structural fixes, glass installation, and regulatory checks are best given to professionals.
-That guarantees the job is done right, and such work often comes with warranties or service guarantees that protect your investment.
+Know your limits: staff can handle cleaning and minor upkeep, but resurfacing, structural fixes, glass installation, and regulatory checks are best given to professionals, whose work often comes with warranties.

 Best Practices and Equipment for Ongoing Care